 Ethical consideration is central to professional status, drawing specific attention in our profession (Gabard & Martin, 2010; World Confederation for Physical Therapy (WCPT), 2017) and in academia (McGill University Faculty of Medicine, 2019).
 In their presentation of the ethics lens, Freeman and Jauvin (2019) focus on “quandaries in relation to a collective definition of service quality” (p.
 147).
 Freeman and Jauvin conceptualised their analytic model for (full-time) clinical professionals, specifying that this applies to clinical care (“service for clients”).
 For the sake of this analysis, we have chosen to maintain a focus on service, but in the sense in which it is used to describe a category of academic activity (Sutherland, 2018a).
 The clinical physiotherapy practice of SM and MS is incorporated within this category, as is the institutional committee and community engagement that is not clearly linked to the traditional, quantifiable obligations of research and teaching.

-By focusing on service activities, we do not deny the central importance of ethics to the research and teaching activities that are prioritised by our institutions; the choice is instead informed by an apparent mismatch between our obligations and our aspirations to promote to equity and human rights.
+By focusing on service activities, we do not deny the central importance of ethics to the research and teaching activities that are prioritised by our institutions; the choice is instead informed by an apparent mismatch between our obligations and our aspirations to promote equity and human rights.
 As those who have reflected deeply on academic service activities have noted, this category of activity is often deemed less important for academic hiring, promotion, and compensation than are research and teaching (Macfarlane, 2006).

 What is the nature of the services available?

 Two of our number, SM and MS, practice clinically as physiotherapists as part of an academic role.
 In addition to this, SM coordinates a community rehabilitation centre.
 All of us have committee responsibilities of various natures with MS’s leadership of the re-launch of the expanded university-operated physiotherapy clinic a particularly intense form of involvement.
 SM’s role as a Deputy Member Secretary of her institution’s ethics committee is also quite involved.
-SC’s role as an advisor to student committees falls outside of his official job descriptions and is, therefore, service to the institutional community that is effectively invisible.
+SC’s role as an adviser to student committees falls outside of his official job descriptions and is, therefore, service to the institutional community that is effectively invisible.

 In addition to clinical care, facility coordination, and committee involvement, all of us engage in service as part of our research programs.
 As we described in the introduction to the ethics lens, we have focused on service activities that are distinct from those that are traditionally and quantifiably identified as research and teaching.
 For all of us, our conduct of participatory action research (e.g., Herr & Anderson, 2014) includes elements of research that are recognised by our institutions (e.g., publications, grants) and elements that are not recognised.
 Elements of participatory action research not recognised by our institutions include SC’s community action in the form of advocacy and income generating activities for disabled persons organisations (Cleaver, 2017) and SM’s concern of producing research that meets participants’ expectations and needs.